 On December 6, 2001, a class action complaint for violations of U.S. federal securities laws was filed in the United States District Court for the Southern District of New York against the Company, four officers individually and the three investment banking firms who served as representatives of the underwriters in connection with the Company's initial public offering of common stock.
 The Consolidated Amended Complaint alleges that the registration statement and prospectus for the Company's initial public offering did not disclose that (1) the underwriters solicited and received additional, excessive and undisclosed commissions from certain investors, and (2) the underwriters had agreed to allocate shares of the offering in exchange for a commitment from the customers to purchase additional shares in the aftermarket at pre-determined higher prices.
 The action seeks damages in an unspecified amount and is being coordinated with approximately 300 other nearly identical actions filed against other companies.
-A court order dated October 9, 2002 dismissed without prejudice the four officers of the Company.
+A court order dated October 9, 2002 dismissed without prejudice the four officers of the Company who had been named individually.
+On February 19, 2003, the Court denied the motion to dismiss the complaint against the Company.
 On October 13, 2004, the Court certified a class in six of the approximately 300 other nearly identical actions (the "focus cases") and noted that the decision is intended to provide strong guidance to all parties regarding class certification in the remaining cases.
 The Underwriter Defendants appealed the decision and the Second Circuit vacated the District Court's decision granting class certification in those six cases on December 5, 2006.
 Plaintiffs have not yet moved to certify a class in the Silicon Laboratories case.